peleduri/LAMP-in-Vagrant/LAMP Script/lamp/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites

 Download & install the latest version of Vagrant & Virtual Box, by visiting Vagrant website and VirtualBox website.

+Download the following shell script on your server or clone it with the following command.

+git clone https://github.com/peleduri/Study.git #Give the execution right to it. chmod +x install.sh

 ### Installing

-How to use it: Download the following shell script on your server or clone it with the following command.

-git clone https://github.com/peleduri/Study.git #Give the execution right to it. chmod +x install.sh
+Let us now setup LAMP development environment in Vagrant with below steps:

 #1- Create a directory where we would be creating the instance: